CNajm/Digital_Museum/README.md

 - Update (edit Art description)

 Queries can be found all over the place, most centralized usage of them is in the backend's `server.js` file.

+### Extra Features
+The fronend implements Vue+Vuetify.

+Vuetify is a UI component library for Vue that uses the [material design](https://material.io/design) specifications, similar to Bootstrap.